Greaves Hall: Development

 Redrow homes have developed most of the site where the hospital wards once stood.
-The old the hospital school was converted into a new school for St Stephen's Primary.
-The former communal hall at the centre of hospital activities was converted into "Banks Leisure Centre" retaining the gymnasium, stage and function hall.
+The old hospital school was converted into a new school for St Stephen's Primary.
+The former communal hall at the centre of hospital activities was converted into Banks Leisure Centre retaining the gymnasium, stage and function hall.
 The swimming pool was filled in and replaced by football/tennis/basketball courts.
 The nurses' houses are privately owned.
 The recreational ground and golf driving range are used for football and archery.
 In 2009 a development of houses was built next to the old nurses' homes.
-A small business park has been developed in ancillary buildings south of the water tower, which is known as 'Greaves Hall Industrial Estate'.
+A small business park has been developed in ancillary buildings south of the water tower, which is known as Greaves Hall Industrial Estate.
 The hospital water tower was demolished in late 2018 and early 2019.
 The remains of the maintenance buildings were demolished in late 2010.